Image: Shutterstock

 If your child gets tired easily or falls sick too often, it may indicate they are receiving inadequate nutrition.
-To help you keep track of their nutrition and provide them with the required nutrients in the right amounts, you could use a balanced diet chart for toddlers.
+To help you keep track of their nutrition and provide them with the required nutrients in the right amounts, you could use a balanced diet chart for toddlers or a food pyramid (a nutrition tool).

-A balanced diet should include foods from all the major food groups, namely proteins, dairy, fruits, vegetables, and grains.
-Appropriate amounts of each food type are required to help your child stay healthy and active.
+A balanced diet should include foods from all the major food groups, including proteins, dairy, fruits, vegetables, and grains.
+Therefore, knowing your toddler’s nutritional requirements can help ensure their proper growth and development.

 Read on to learn about following a balanced diet for toddlers, what nutrients are required for it, and its benefits.